-This policy is intended to provide guidelines and to be in compliance with University requirements for data classification, access, transmittal, and storage of "confidential data", as described at:
+This policy is intended to provide guidelines and to be in compliance with University requirements for data classification, access, transmittal, and storage of this confidential data which we classify into the "Moderate Risk" category described at https://dataclass.stanford.edu/ .

-http://www.stanford.edu/group/security/securecomputing/dataclass_chart.html .
 Individual non-disclosure agreements may modify terms of these policies in a manner that is acceptable to both the data owner and Stanford.